dwarfered/ms-identity-nextjs-example/README.md

 ## Configure the application

 - Open ./authConfig.ts in an editor.
-- Replace NEXTJS_APP_CLIENT_ID with the Application (client) ID from the created Entra application registration
+- Replace NEXTJS_APP_CLIENT_ID with the Application (client) ID from your created Entra Application Registration.
-- Replace NEXTJS_APP_AUTHORITY with the Entra Tenant Id.
+- Replace NEXTJS_APP_AUTHORITY with the Entra Tenant Id of your environment.

 ## Installing dependencies
 ```bash